mikewesthad/ColumbiaStudentShowcaseGenerator/README.md

 # Student Showcase

 This is a CLI tool to generate a WordPress blog post showcasing student work from the results of a Microsoft Form.
+It's a proof-of-concept workflow that we use to generate blog posts of student work like [this one](https://iam.colum.edu/iamwp/student-work-showcase-fall-2020/).

 ## Installation